menaceXnadin/Ai-Attendance-Management-System/README.md

 ## Features

 - Face detection and recognition with webcam integration
-- Student attendance tracking with mock data
+- Student attendance tracking with real-time database integration
-- Dashboard with attendance statistics
+- Dashboard with attendance statistics and AI insights
 - Responsive design with dark mode support
-- No backend required - all data is mocked in the frontend
+- Full-stack integration with FastAPI backend and PostgreSQL database

-## Mock Login
+## Authentication

-Use these credentials to login:
-- Email: `admin@example.com` or `teacher1@example.com`
-- Password: `password`
+The system uses secure JWT-based authentication.
+Contact your system administrator for account credentials.
+Student accounts must be created by administrators through the admin panel.